-Authorize.net is a payment gateway company that specializes in providing payment processing options for businesses, especially small and independently-owned businesses.
+Authorize.net is a payment gateway company that provides payment processing options for businesses, especially small and independently-owned businesses.
 A subsidiary of Visa, Authorize.net offers credit card payment services for more than 430,000 merchants, including merchants that could be categorized as high-risk.

 If Authorize.net takes your account, it can freeze or drop it if there’s even a hint of a higher-than-average chargeback rate or an unusual increase in credit card declines.
 This can leave merchants feeling as if they have little or no control over the financial future of their businesses.

-For high-risk industry merchants, the good news is that with expert guidance, you can get the payment processing approval that your company needs to be successful.
+The good news for high-risk industry merchants is that with expert guidance, you can get the payment processing approval your company needs to succeed.
 But first, it’s time to talk about why some businesses are considered “high-risk” for payment processors.

-No matter how successful they are, in the world of banking and credit card processing, certain industries are designated as “high-risk.”
+No matter how successful they are, in banking and credit card processing, certain industries are designated as “high-risk.”
 Because of this, they’re usually turned away by merchant processing companies and gateway processors such as Authorize.net.
-As a result, companies within these industries are typically unable to offer credit card and electronic payment options for their customers.
+As a result, companies within these industries typically cannot offer credit card and electronic payment options for their customers.

 What causes an industry to be designated as high-risk?
 First, gateway payment companies like Authorize.net look at credit worth.
-However, this is measured differently for businesses than it is for individual consumers.
+However, this is measured differently for businesses than for individual consumers.
 Second, merchant processors look at the rate of chargebacks or credit card returns.
-Some industries have higher than average chargebacks, which puts them in a high-risk category.
+Some industries have higher than average chargebacks, putting them in a high-risk category.

 Why are high chargeback rates a risk?

-When customers decide to return a product or cancel a service, a chargeback occurs.
+A chargeback occurs when customers decide to return a product or cancel a service.
 Most of these are legitimate.
-However, a high rate of chargebacks can indicate fraudulent activity, so it is a red flag for merchant service providers.
-Even when chargebacks are legitimate, an excessive number can wreak havoc for a merchant processor, which negatively impacts profits.
+However, a high rate of chargebacks can indicate fraudulent activity, which is a red flag for merchant service providers.
+Even when chargebacks are legitimate, an excessive number can wreak havoc for a merchant processor, negatively impacting profits.

 Certain industries are especially prone to high rates of chargebacks.
 For example, property management companies often deal with high chargeback rates due to tenants refusing to pay because of dissatisfaction or disputes with their landlords.

 Likewise, property managers of vacation homes often have to deal with chargebacks because they’re usually obligated to return rental deposits or even full rental charges when vacations are canceled.
-During the COVID-19 pandemic, the vacation rental industry, along with the entire travel and tourism industry, was hit especially hard.
+During the COVID-19 pandemic, the vacation rental industry and the entire travel and tourism industry were hit especially hard.
 Chargebacks became a major headache for all businesses involved in travel-related services.

 According to industry statistics, in 2019, one out of eight chargebacks was issued within the tourism/travel industry, and the pandemic made these numbers substantially higher.
-In addition, industry data shows that the travel sector is currently seeing a significantly higher rate of fraudulent chargebacks, which makes them even riskier for merchant processing companies to deal with.
+In addition, industry data shows that the travel sector is currently seeing a significantly higher rate of fraudulent chargebacks, making them even riskier for merchant processing companies.